cfengine/documentation/reference/promise-types/files.markdown

 synchronize changes from the repository source.
 Repositories should not be used to attempt to capture random changes of the system.

+**Limitations:**
+Diffs will not be reported for files that are larger than 80MB in size.
+Diffs will not be reported if the number of lines between the first and last change exceed 4500.
+Diffs for binary files are not generated.
+Files are considered binary files if [control character](http://en.wikipedia.org/wiki/Control_character#In_ASCII) 0-32 excluding 9, 10, 13, and 32, or 127 are found in the file.

 **Type:** [`boolean`][boolean]

 **Example:**